richstokes/CivicsFlash/README.md

-IOS App for studying for the U.S. citizenship test.
+IOS (iPhone and iPad) App for studying for the U.S. citizenship test.

 Flash card style app to help people prepare for the civics portion of the naturalization test given by U.S. Citizenship and Immigration Services (USCIS).